reiniervlinschoten/castoredc_api/README.md

 1. Instantiate the CastorStudy with your credentials, study ID and server url.
 2. Format your data in the right format (see below)
 3. Create a link file to link external and Castor variables (see below)
+4. (Optional) Create a variable translation file to translate optiongroup values and labels to Castor optiongroups (see below).
-4. Import your data with the import_data function.
+5. Import your data with the import_data function.
    * If label_data is set to true, it translates the string values to their integer values of the optiongroup in Castor.
    * If set to false, it takes the integer values as is.